 Andrew Constantine’s latest CD with the BBC National Orchestra of Wales is The New England Connection – Enigma Variations – and George Chadwick’s Symphonic Sketches, released by Orchid Classics in 2017 to strong critical acclaim.
 ClassicalSource.com praises Constantine’s “impressive account of Elgar’s masterpiece… insightful, vividly detailed, expressively glowing… a top-notch release”.

 After winning the first Donatella Flick/Accademia Italiana Conducting Competition, Andrew Constantine made his Royal Festival Hall debut with the London Philharmonic.
-Press reviews were unanimous in their praise: "Definiteness of intention is a great thing, and Constantine's shaping of the music was never short of it" was the Financial Times' view, whilst The Independent wrote, "Andrew Constantine showed a capacity RFH audience just what he is made of, ending his big demanding programme with an electrifying performance of Prokofiev's Symphony No. 5."
+Press reviews were unanimous in their praise: “Definiteness of intention is a great thing, and Constantine’s shaping of the music was never short of it” (Financial Times).
+“Andrew Constantine showed a capacity RFH audience just what he is made of, ending his big demanding programme with an electrifying performance of Prokofiev’s Symphony #5.”
+(The Independent).

 “Under the skillful baton of British guest conductor Andrew Constantine, PSO’s delivery is successful…. the conducting is passionate but never indulges in over-the-top emotionalism.”

 “Likewise, it was refreshing to see that no ego came between the conductor and the music.
 Constantine, rather than standing in the way of the score and trying to make things happen, simply let the music generate from within.”[Phoenix Symphony Orchestra] ConcertoNet.com

 “The poise and hushed beauty of the London Philharmonic’s playing was one of the most remarkable qualities of Constantine’s direction.
 He has an exceptional gift for holding players and listeners on a thread of sound, drawing out the most refined textures.”